 - Electrical and Electronic Principles (15 Credits)

-– Industry 4.0 (15 Credits)
+- Production for Engineering Manufacture (15 Credits)

 *Option to choose Fundamentals of Thermodynamics and Heat Engines (15 Credits)

 Occasional changes to modules and course content may take place.
 Students will be notified when applicable.

 The primary way of delivering this course is on campus.

 On campus teaching includes a combination of lectures, small group seminars, workshops, guest lectures and one to one discussions with your tutor.